 Click on each sub-section below for comprehensive list of FAQs.

-I am a Continuing & Professional Education (CPE) student under the NUS Lifelong Learners programme (i.e. NUS Lifelong Learners (L3) programme or NUS CET500), should I register for my modules using ModReg@EduRec?
+I am a Continuing & Professional Education (CPE) student under the NUS Lifelong Learners programme (i.e. NUS Lifelong Learners (L3) programme or NUS CET500), should I register for my courses using CourseReg@EduRec?

-No, ModReg@EduRec is only applicable to CPE students who are admitted to the Graduate Certificate programmes offered by the respective Faculties/Departments.
-CPE students enrolled in the NUS Lifelong Learners programme can contact NUS SCALE – Executive & Professional Development Unit for matters regarding module registration (click here).
+No, CourseReg@EduRec is only applicable to CPE students who are admitted to the Graduate Certificate programmes offered by the respective Faculties/Departments.
+CPE students enrolled in the NUS Lifelong Learners programme can contact NUS SCALE – Executive & Professional Development Unit for matters regarding course registration (click here).

-What is the difference between "home faculty" and "module host faculty/department"?
+What is the difference between "home faculty" and "course host faculty/department"?

 Home faculty is the faculty that you belong to.
-Module host faculty/department is the faculty/department that is offering the module.
+Course host faculty/department is the faculty/department that is offering the course.

-Where can I find the lecture and tutorial timetables for a module?
+Where can I find the lecture and tutorial timetables for a course?

 Lecture and tutorial timetables are listed on NUSMods.

-You may view your feedback point on the [Select Modules] page.
-The feedback done in the immediate past Semester 2 and Special Term Part (I) modules will be used for tie breaking in the next Semester 1.
+You may view your feedback point on the [Select Courses] page.
+The feedback done in the immediate past Semester 2 and Special Term Part (I) courses will be used for tie breaking in the next Semester 1.
 The feedback done in the immediate past Semester 1 and Special Term Part (II) will be used to tie break in Semester 2.
-One point will be allocated for each module-feedback completed.
+One point will be allocated for each course-feedback completed.

-How do I view my Seniority for ModReg?
+How do I view my Seniority for CourseReg?

-You may view your ModReg Seniority on the [Select Modules] page
+You may view your CourseReg Seniority on the [Select Courses] page.

-I am unable to find certain modules that are offered to my course/level of study in the module search page.
+I am unable to find certain courses that are offered to my programme/level of study in the course search page.

-a) Please check if the modules are offered in this semester via NUSMods.
+a) Please check if the courses are offered in this semester via NUSMods.

-b) Depending on which “Select Modules” round you are at, you can refer to the following general guide to check if the module is available to you in a particular round:
+b) Depending on which “Select Courses” round you are at, you can refer to the following general guide to check if the course is available to you in a particular round:

-If you are unable to find the module in your module search though it is offered in this semester, you may submit an appeal under appeal type “Issues while selecting Module”.
+If you are unable to find the course in your course search though it is offered in this semester, you may submit an appeal under appeal type “Issues while selecting Course”.

-How do I find out if a module is available for me to select in the current round?
+How do I find out if a course is available for me to select in the current round?

-For the same module, it may be available to different students at different “Select Modules” rounds.
-Please determine what requirements can the module be used to satisfy your degree requirements.
-With that information, you can refer to the following general guide to check if the module is available to you in a particular round:
+For the same course, it may be available to different students at different “Select Courses” rounds.
+Please determine what requirements can the course be used to satisfy your degree requirements.
+With that information, you can refer to the following general guide to check if the course is available to you in a particular round:

-You are able to indicate the number of MCs you wish to select for each round.
-However, it should not exceed the maximum number of MCs you are allowed to select in that round.
-If you wish to register for more modules than the maximum allowable workload configured by your home faculty/department, please seek approval from your home faculty by submitting appeal under appeal type "Max Workload Waiver".
+You are able to indicate the number of Units you wish to select for each round.
+However, it should not exceed the maximum number of Units you are allowed to select in that round.
+If you wish to register for more courses than the maximum allowable workload configured by your home faculty/department, please seek approval from your home faculty by submitting appeal under appeal type "Max Workload Waiver".

-I have fulfilled the requisites for a module.
-However, when selecting the module, I encounter an error message that states that I have not fulfilled the requisites.
+I have fulfilled the requisites for a course.
+However, when selecting the course, I encounter an error message that states that I have not fulfilled the requisites.

 Please submit an appeal under appeal type "Unable to fulfil Requisites".

-Pre-allocation of modules is arranged by students' home faculty.
+Pre-allocation of courses is arranged by students' home faculty.
 Thus, please check with your home faculty/department.

-I failed a module last semester and am required to retake the module this semester.
-However, I am unable to find the module in my module search.
+I failed a course last semester and am required to retake the course this semester.
+However, I am unable to find the course in my course search.

-Please check if the module is offered in this semester via NUSMods.
-If the module was pre-allocated to you previously, please check with the home faculty on the pre-allocation.
+Please check if the course is offered in this semester via NUSMods.
+If the course was pre-allocated to you previously, please check with the home faculty on the pre-allocation.

-Can I select a module that has lecture timetable clashes with any of the lecture/tutorial timetables of my allocated modules?
+Can I select a course that has lecture timetable clashes with any of the lecture/tutorial timetables of my allocated courses?

 No, students are responsible to check that their timetable can accommodate all their lectures and tutorials.
 Students are required to look for alternative available tutorial slots.

-I have selected my choice of modules for the current “Select Modules” round.
+I have selected my choice of courses for the current “Select Courses” round.
 However, I am unable to find the “Submit” button.
-How can I submit my choice of modules?
+How can I submit my choice of courses?

-Modules that students have selected in the Main List of the “Select Modules” page, are deemed to have been submitted and will be validated at the end of the round.
+Courses that students have selected in the Main List of the “Select Courses” page, are deemed to have been submitted and will be validated at the end of the round.

 How does Reserve Classes work?

-Reserve classes are for students to indicate their next preferred module class in the event that they are unsuccessful for a particular Main List module.
-Students can select up to two reserve classes for each module in their Main List.
+Reserve classes are for students to indicate their next preferred course class in the event that they are unsuccessful for a particular Main List course.
+Students can select up to two reserve classes for each course in their Main List.

-Modules in students’ Main List will be processed first.
-After all the Main List modules have been processed and if you are unsuccessful for a Main List module, the system will then process the reserve module class(es) (if indicated) for that particular Main List module.
-The reserve class will be given the same rank score as that particular Main List module.
-For example, if the reserve module class is for Rank 1 Main List module, then it will be given Rank 1 score points
+Courses in students’ Main List will be processed first.
+After all the Main List courses have been processed and if you are unsuccessful for a Main List course, the system will then process the reserve course class(es) (if indicated) for that particular Main List course.
+The reserve class will be given the same rank score as that particular Main List course.
+For example, if the reserve course class is for Rank 1 Main List course, then it will be given Rank 1 score points

-How do I change the lecture group for a module?
+How do I change the lecture group for a course?

-If the module has not been allocated to you yet, you may re-select your preferred lecture group.
-If you have already been allocated the module, you will have to drop the module first before re-selecting your preferred lecture group.
-This can be done only if a “Select Modules” round is still available.
-After “Select Modules” Round 3, you may submit an appeal under appeal type “Change Lecture Class”
+If the course has not been allocated to you yet, you may re-select your preferred lecture group.
+If you have already been allocated the course, you will have to drop the course first before re-selecting your preferred lecture group.
+This can be done only if a “Select Courses” round is still available.
+After “Select Courses” Round 3, you may submit an appeal under appeal type “Change Lecture Class”

-I am unable to select tutorial(s) for my module.
+I am unable to select tutorial(s) for my course.
 What should I do?

-Please check if the module has tutorial classes via NUSMods.
-If the module has tutorial classes and you do not see it under Select Tutorials/Labs page, please contact the module host department to enquire.
+Please check if the course has tutorial classes via NUSMods.
+If the course has tutorial classes and you do not see it under Select Tutorials/Labs page, please contact the course host department to enquire.

 I have not secured a tutorial class after “Select Tutorials/Labs” Round 1.
 What should I do?